Engelholm, Næstved Municipality: Petersen family

-Engelholm was created when the former Vordingborg Cavalry District (Vordingborg Ryttergods) was divided into 12 estates and sold by the crown in the middle of the 1770s.
-One of them, until then known as Skovbygaard, was sold to Hans Petersen, a local master butcher.
+Engelholm was created when the former Vordingborg Cavalry District (Vordingborg Ryttergods) was divided into 12 estates and sold in public auction.
+The auction took place at Vordingborg Castle on 27 September.
+One of the estates, until then known as Skovbygaard, was sold for 30.120 Danish rigsdaler to Hans Petersen, a local master butcher.
 He had previously been indicted for charging double prices for all deliveries to queen dowager Juliane Marie's household but was acquitted due to lack of evidence.
-He was able to buy the estate after marrying the wealthy widow of a miller in 1773.
-She was called Inger Engel, and Hans Petersen named the estate after her.
+He was able to buy the estate after marrying the wealthy widow of miller Bendix Malling in 1773.
+She was called Inger Engel Malling, and Hans Petersen named the estate after her.
 Hans Petersen completed a new main building on the estate in 1785, and prior to that had also improved the farm buildings.

-Their son Peter Benedict Petersen took over the estate after his father in 1803.
+In 1793, Petersen sold Stensby Mill, Vrangsgårde (two farms) and Vestenbæk village (now known as Stensbygård) to his step son Jacob Malling for 33,000 Danish rigsdaler.
+In 1806, Stensbygaard was merged with Vranggaardene.
+The estate was then known as Vranggaard.
+In 1796, he bought Oremandsgaard.

+On Petersen's death in 1803, Engelholm and Oremandsgaard were both passed to his son Peter Benedict Petersen.
 The manor fell into neglect during the crisis years of the 1800s and 1810s.